rbespin/PROGRAMMING_PRACTICE/PRIMITIVE_TYPES/README.md

   return result
 }
 ```
-Here we see we are using the OR operation to track even/odd number of
+Here we see we are using the XOR operation to track even/odd number of
 1-bits set seen.

 #### 2. Tracking Lowest Set 1-Bit